KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-CalendarTodayTomorrow by qunu](https://github.com/qunu/MMM-CalendarTodayTomorrow)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
-2. Recommendation: Found 'require("https")' in file `calendarfetcher.js`: Replace it with built-in fetch.
+2. Recommendation: Found 'require("https")' in file `calendarfetcher.js`: Replace "https" by "node:https".
 3. Recommendation: Found 'node-fetch' in file `calendarfetcher.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.